andrewsgardner/WebLearn/README.md

 ```$esolRoutes``` handles ESOL Lab's internal links.

-When creating an internal link, echo routing data into your <a> tag's href attribute.
+When creating an internal link, echo routing data into your &lt;a&gt; tag's href attribute.

 ```
 <a href="<?php echo $abeRoutes['english']['grammar']; ?>">Link Name...</a>